shayoniA/Vibe0/README.md

 ✨ **Features**

-1. Product Listing Page — Displays all products in a neat grid.
-2. Category & Price Filtering — Filter by categories like Clothing, Electronics, Home decor, and also by price range.
+1. **Category & Price Filterin**g — Filter by categories like Clothing, Electronics, Home decor, and also by price range.
-3. Add to / Remove from / Update quantity of an item in Cart
+2. **Add to / Remove from / Update quantity of an item in Cart**
-4. Product image Animation — Products that have additional images show cyclic sliding animation when hovered over, in the home page.
+3. Product image Animation — Products that have additional images show cyclic sliding animation when hovered over, in the home page.
-5. Checkout with Receipt — Shows total price of cart items, and provides a receipt with order details and ID, on checkout.
+4. Checkout with Receipt — Shows total price of cart items, and provides a receipt with order details and ID, on checkout.
-6. Recommendations (You May Also Like section) 🔹Recommendation Logic:  Since we have a small dataset (8 products), performing Machine learning Clustering to provide recommendations isn’t ideal.
+5. **Recommendations (You May Also Like section)** 🔹Recommendation Logic:  Since we have a small dataset (8 products), performing Machine learning Clustering to provide recommendations isn’t ideal.
 Instead, I used a logical approach:
    - Group products by category overlap with the cart items.
    - Calculate the average price (x) of items in the cart.